 Its main features include protections for customers.
 Zaarly has several distinct protective measures in place that set it apart from its competitors:

 While these measures can make earning via Zaarly slightly less easier to get started, they pay off in the long-run.
 Its protections aren’t just for customers; they also enable you to charge higher prices with the confidence that your qualifications justify them.
-And Zaarly only takes 10% of your earnings, which is much lower than other tasker app competitors on this list.
+And Zaarly only takes 10% of your earnings, which is much lower than other tasker app competitors on this list and is a major perk.

 A more specialized platform, Upwork is ideal for anyone seeking more technical work to be done remotely, often on the computer.
 It’s also slightly higher scale than some other options.

 Upwork focuses not on household tasks, but on larger-scale employers who need staffing and labor for bigger and more consistent projects.
-It connects these job creators to highly talented professionals and agencies.
+The listings can range from a small job to administrative tasks, to a massive project.
+On this odd job site you act more as a freelancer or independent contractor than as a job seeker looking to run errands for some passive income.
+Upwork connects these job creators to highly talented professionals and agencies.
 They then bid on the posted projects.

 Some of the main kinds of jobs posted on Upwork include: